msr-fiddle/synergy/ae-readme.md

 To run various combinatons of [schedulers](simulator/runner.py#L393), [class_split](simulator/runner.py#L408), and load [jobs_per_hours](simulator/runner.py#L405), please refer to these respective lines in `runner.py`.

+The permissible values for schedulers are 'LAS', 'SRTF', 'FIFO', 'FTF' - these options run the Synergy-Greedy version.
+To enable fair version, use 'scheduler+fair', and for Synergy-Tune, use 'scheduler+tune'.
+For example, 'LAS+fair', 'LAS+tune'.

 ### Testing the functionality

 The quickest way to check if the simulator functions correctly is to execute the runner script with default setting